cksystemsteaching/selfie/manuscript/logic.md

 {#logic}

 Digital computers encode everything, data as well as code, in bits.
 A key insight to understanding how they work is that all the bits stored in a computer's memory and on a computer's storage device and even all the bits communicated across a network of computers have no a-priori meaning whatsoever.
 They are just bits.
 It is only the operations with and on them that give them meaning.
 We even need to tell a computer which bits are actually meant to be treated as code rather than data and should thus be loaded into its processor and be executed.
-That code directs the processor to manipulate bits to perform a computation.
+That code directs the processor to manipulate the remaining bits to perform a computation.
 Without code the processor would not know what to do.
 The behavior of the code is ultimately determined by the construction of the processor and the system in which it is embedded.
 However, in the end a computer does nothing but manipulating impressive amounts of bits.

 Since everything is encoded in bits, computer science is on a very abstract level all about *strings*, sequences of characters, which may be sequences of bits but also, for convenience and performance, but not necessity, sequences of any kind of symbols.
 The text you are reading here is just that, a sequence of so-called *ASCII* characters.
 ASCII is a standard that maps 7-bit sequences to characters so that computers, which store the text you are reading here in such 7-bit sequences, can be programmed to map them to human readable characters for showing them on a screen.
 Conversely, when pressing a key on a keyboard the 7-bit sequence for the character represented by that key is generated for further processing.
 By the way, 7 bits can encode 128 different sequences enabling 128 different ASCII characters.
 This used to be enough but has long been advanced to many other standards with UTF-8 the most popular right now.